argoproj/argo-rollouts/docs/features/specification.md

       scaleDownDelaySeconds: 30
       # Limits the number of old RS that can run at once before getting scaled down.
 Defaults to nil
       scaleDownDelayRevisionLimit: 2
+      # Anti Affinity configuration between desired and previous replicaset.
+Only one must be specified
+      antiAffinity:
+        requiredDuringSchedulingIgnoredDuringExecution: {}
+        preferredDuringSchedulingIgnoredDuringExecution:
+          weight: 1 # Between 1 - 100
     canary:
       # CanaryService holds the name of a service which selects pods with canary version and don't select any pods with stable version. +optional
       canaryService: canary-service